brooklynrail/brooklynrail-platform/content/events/2020/06/michael-armitage-with-toby-kamps.md

 ---
 {{< image media="2020/06/michael-armitage" size="sm" >}}

-**Michael Armitage** is a Kenyan born artist currently living and working between Nairobi and London.
-He received his BA in Fine Art from the Slade School of Fine Art, London in 2007 and a Postgraduate Diploma from the Royal Academy School, London in 2010.
+**Michael Armitage** was born in 1984 in Nairobi, Kenya and lives and works in London.
+He received his BA in Fine Art from the Slade School of Fine Art, London (2007) and has a Postgraduate Diploma from the Royal Academy Schools, London (2010).
+His paintings weave multiple narratives that are drawn from historical and current news media, internet gossip, and his own ongoing recollections of Kenya, his country of birth.
+The visual iconography of East Africa lies at the heart of his practice: its urban and rural landscape, colonial and modern vernacular architecture, advertising hoardings, lush vegetation and varied animal life.
+Undermining this rich colour palette and dream-like imagery, however, is a quiet exposition of Kenya’s sometimes harsh reality: its politics, social inequalities, violence and extreme disparities in wealth.
+In turn, Armitage reflects on the more absurd aspects of the everyday, commenting on both society and the surrounding natural environment – evoked with a lyrical and phantasmagorical vision.

 {{< image media="2020/06/toby-kamps" size="sm" >}}